 A standardized sales process and a well-managed sales funnel are essential for accurate forecasting.
 When sales processes vary significantly from one team member to another, or when the sales funnel is not uniformly managed, it creates inconsistencies in how data is recorded and analyzed.

-This variation can lead to inaccurate forecasts that do not truly reflect the market reality or the business's capabilities.
-Standardizing these processes across the entire sales team ensures that forecasting data is based on a consistent approach, enhancing the accuracy of predictions.
+This variation can lead to inaccurate forecasts that do not reflect the market reality or the business's capabilities.
+Standardizing these processes across the entire sales team ensures that forecasting data is based on a consistent approach, enhancing prediction accuracy.

 3. Research Gaps and Context Inadequacies